The extended diffusive Sachdev-Ye-Kitaev model as a sort of "strange metal": quantum Liquid in interaction with the SYK system in the temperature range

 \bea \frac{1}{\tau_\sigma} =\frac{1}{\hbar } \: \frac{\tilde{a}^2_\ell L}{( \hbar v_F)^3} \!\! \int _0^\epsilon \nu_F \omega d\omega \left ( \frac{\tilde{a}_\ell}{\tilde{a}} \right )^4 \!\! \left ( \frac{1}{ \rho_0 v ^2\tau _0^2 }\right )^2 \!\!
 2\: \Gamma ^2\hbar v_F k_F.\nonumber\\ \enea

 Here the $T-$power counting provides $\frac{1}{\tau_\sigma} \propto T^2 \:\left ( \frac{ T_0}{T} \right )^3 \epsilon ^2$ $\sim T$ which points to the unbound dependence $ \propto T$ of the resistivity, once more.
 This result should be compared with the fifth $T-$power arising from the electron-phonon scattering and shows that, although the constraints on momentum conservation has been relaxed, the localized nature of the Q-excitations does not increase resistance with increasing temperature any further.
+This can also be seen from the presence of $\tilde{a}^6_\ell$ in Eq.(\ref{tsi}) which implies that a contribution to the resistivity would drop at increasing temperature as $ {\cal{O}}\left ([ N/ \beta {\cal{J}}]^3\right )$, again, and soon become irrelevant.